-Places to eat at Disneyland include Mexican, Italian and good ol' American foods.
-The kind of places to get it range from walk-up stands to full-service, sit-down restaurants.
+Places to eat at Disneyland include Mexican, Italian, and good ol' American foods.
+The kind of places range from walk-up stands to full-service, sit-down restaurants.

 No matter where you decide to eat, avoid standing in line by eating at mid-morning or mid-afternoon.
 As a bonus, you'll also find shorter lines at the rides during traditional meal times, especially mid-day.